-Applicable only to communication input variables.
+Applicable to communication input variables, and also applicable for communication output variables if bidirectional.
 This field defines the IP address of the controller that contains the corresponding communication output variable (with the same name) in any of its applications.

-When no value for the IP address is entered, the editor automatically fills in the default value 'auto'.
+When no value for the IP address is entered, the editor automatically fills in the default value auto.
 This means that the IP address is resolved during compilation.